 Current Directors of Reading Hydro Community Benefit Society

-Our Directors are all voluntary and add different backgrounds and expertise to Reading Hydro, united in their passion to build lasting sustainable impact for Reading’s community.
+Our Directors are all voluntary and bring different backgrounds and expertise to Reading Hydro, yet are united in their passion to build lasting sustainable impact for Reading’s community.

 “I delight in the smell of the water going over Caversham Weir, along with the sight and sound of power in that water.”